 Please contact the instructor of the schedule you select and register directly with the instructor.

-What level of ESL class should I register for?
+What level of class should I register for?

-We offer classes for Adult ESL Level 2, 3, 4, and 5.
-If you have a recent ESL assessment result, please share it with your ESL teacher.
-If you do not have an ESL assessment result, the ESL teacher will provide more information to help you decide what level fits you better.
+We offer adult ELL classes of Levels 2, 3, 4, and 5.
+If you have a recent English assessment result, please share it with our instructors.
+If you do not have an assessment result, the instructor will provide more information to help you decide what level fits you better.

-How much do I pay for the ESL class registration?
+How much do I pay for the class registration?

 What are the course load and course content?

-Our ESL courses improve English learners’ overall skills.
-Although each teacher plans and designs the courses differently according to students’ skill levels and learning goals, all our ESL courses incorporate one or more of the following subjects:
+Our ELL courses improve English learners’ overall skills.
+Although each instructor plans and designs the courses differently according to the student’s skill levels and learning goals, all our ELL courses incorporate one or more of the following subjects:

 - Adult Basic Literacy: It offers basic literacy to adults who want to upgrade their reading, numerical, and writing skills.
 Students will practice listening, speaking, reading, and writing skills.
 Emphasis is on listening, understanding, and verbal skills.